JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/basic_signal_spectrum.png", "Magnitude spectrum of an FM sound" %}
 _Figure {% increment figureId20250301  %}.
 Magnitude spectrum of a sound generated with $f_C = 200 \text{ Hz}, f_M = 400 \text{ Hz},$  and $A_M = 800$._

-Let’s now generate a sound that’s twice higher in pitch but has similar timbre.
-According the frequency ratio (Equation 7),
+Let’s now generate a sound that’s twice higher in pitch but has a similar timbre.
+According to the frequency ratio (Equation 7),

 $$
 \begin{equation}